Audi quattro concept

 The Audi quattro concept is a concept car produced by Audi and presented at the Paris Motor Show in 2010.
 It commemorates the 30th anniversary of the original Audi Quattro and the Audi quattro four wheel drive system.
 Based on the Audi RS5, it features a modified 2.5L five-cylinder TFSI engine and the sixth generation of quattro transmission.
 It had been reported that Audi were considering a limited production model (200–500 cars) based on the quattro concept, but the project was shelved in 2012.

 Elements of the concept's design language found their way into the production versions of both the third generation Audi TT and the second generation Audi R8.
 The concept's integrated infotainment and instrument cluster display was also realized in production Audi models as the virtual cockpit system, starting with the third generation Audi TT in 2014.

 Engine and transmission

 The car is powered by a turbocharged (TFSI) five cylinder 2.5 L engine producing 408 PS.
 It has a six-speed manual gearbox and a new generation of the quattro permanent four wheel drive system.
 It was estimated to do 0-60 mph in 3.8 seconds with a top speed limited to 155 mph, and Audi claimed the engine was capable of 27.6 US mpg.

 Body and chassis

-Based on the platform of the Audi RS5, with a wheelbase shortened by 150 mm, the styling is a reinterpretation of the short-wheelbase Audi Sport Quattro.
+Based on the platform of the Audi RS5, with the wheelbase shortened by 150 mm, the styling is a reinterpretation of the short-wheelbase Audi Sport Quattro.
 The body is constructed in aluminium using Audi Space Frame technology, and additional carbon fibre components.